1. Why is it necessary to develop these NHS properties for housing?

 As a public sector organisation, we are also working closely with Southwark Council to ensure that the development of this site meets the needs of the Council particularly in terms of helping them deliver much needed homes, and affordable homes, for the Borough.

 2. Surely the NHS needs the space for more mental health inpatient beds?
+Does this mean you are removing services?

 Our clinical vision is to deliver more care closer to home, increase people’s connections with their communities and use inpatient care for those who really need it.
 We want our services users and the communities we serve to receive world class mental health services.
 We want them to get the right care, in the right place, at the right time.